spencerjbeckwith/supersprite/README.md

     "separationW": 16,
     "separationH": 16,

     // The color to use in the input GIFs to mark as transparent - as GIFs don't support transparency.
+This has no affect on PNGs.
     "transparent": {
         "red": 0,
         "green": 0,